TrellixVulnTeam/swahilipython_SCMU/Doc/library/turtle.rst

          >>> turtle.penup()

-- The docstrings of the functions which are derived from methods have a modified form::
+- The docstrings of the functions which are derived kutoka methods have a modified form::

      >>> help(bgcolor)